openglbook/openglbook.com/_includes/chapter-4-content.md

 </div>

 # Utilities #
-We use many of the functions from this chapter in the rest of the book, so let’s create a few files that we can carry over from chapter to chapter.
+We use many of the functions from this chapter in the rest of the book, so let's create a few files that we can carry over from chapter to chapter.
 Please note that all of the functionality in this book is for demonstration purposes, and not optimized for performance.
 The functions provided here are verbose by design